Montessori and Screen Time

 Are there any TV shows that aren't harmful to kids?

-I want to add, I am not against screen-time unilaterally.
+I want to add that I am not against screen-time unilaterally.
 I think TV has something to offer children of appropriate ages.

 There are some quality programs out there, after all.
 And television can expose kids to all sorts of things they might not otherwise be exposed to, like different expressions of art, for example.